james-stevens/universal-web-forwarding/README.md

 used for UWF.

+## Running your own UWF Node

+To run your own UWF node, simple run this container on a public IP Address, port 80.

+You can either build this container from its soruce code by running `./dkmk` in this directory, or use the container `jamesstevens/universal-web-forwarding` from `docker.com`.

 ## Suggestions for Different TLAs for different sites

 If everybody uses the same three letter prefix for each well known service provider, e.g. `twt` for Twitter, this could become a universal way to find